htr3n/plainservice/README.md

 All are three Eclipse projects that can be imported directly to Eclipse for development purpose.
 There is a simle Hellworld example included in the "sdl.examples" to get the first feeling.

-Any comments and suggesttions are greatly welcome.
+Any comments and suggesttions are greatly welcomed.